 Sign up for my recipes here!!Don't worry, we'll never share your email.

 When my brother and I were kids, we’d pick strawberries in the summer to earn money.
 Don and I were probably seven and nine years old when we started picking strawberries.

 We would go up to the bus stop at 5 a.m., the farm bus would pick us up and take us to the field.
 We’d spend all day picking.
 Pretty sure we whined the entire time!

 Don and I weren’t the most dedicated pickers (we were just kids!).
 Because of this, we were often stuck picking "side-by-each" because we wouldn’t pick the row clean enough.

 This resulted in Don tormenting and teasing me - I would cry and whine.
 In the

 You understand, right?
 It’s what brothers and sisters do!

 Anyway, you’d think after toiling in the berry fields for years I would hate strawberries, but it’s the opposite – they are my favorite fruit!
-Of all the jams I make pepper jam, mango or orange jelly, strawberry is still the most requested jam I make!
+Of all the jams I make pepper jam, mango or orange jelly, still this strawberry jam recipe is the most requested jam!

 First published April 24, 2018 - Updated June 26, 2021 to improve instructions